Skip to Content

 Next Recipe to Try

 If you loved these margarita cupcakes, make the matching Margarita Frosting Recipe next.
-It is the zesty lime buttercream that turns these cupcakes into a full cocktail cupcake moment.
+It is the zesty lime buttercream that completes the margarita cupcake theme.

 About Julee Morrison